-Sexual harassment involves a wide variety of sexualized actions and behaviours that are unwanted, unwelcome, and harmful in the workplace.
+Sexual harassment at work involves a wide variety of sexualized actions and behaviours that are unwanted, unwelcome, and harmful.
 Behaviours and actions can include:

 - Unwanted touching